Dear Leader of the Patient's Union,

 My doctor certainly believed in leaving nothing to chance so he decided on a complete top and bottom.
 For the technically minded it’s a gastroscopy and a colonoscopy.

 It was a kind of 100 000 km service, even though I had only done 40 000 at the time.
-Well specialists have got to live too and are they all that different from the guy who fixes your car?
+Well specialists have got to live too and are the y all that different from the guy who fixes your car?

-To do these delightful procedures they put you under.
-That way you can’t criticise their work.
-They then push a camera on a scenic trip round your insides
+To do the se delightful procedures the y put you under.
+That way you can’t criticise the ir work.
+They the n push a camera on a scenic trip round your insides

 The pictures show up on a screen.
-And if they see anything interesting like precious stones or other lumps and bumps they snip bits off and take them as souvenirs to the lab.
+And if the y see anything interesting like precious stones or othe r lumps and bumps the y snip bits off and take the m as souvenirs to the lab.

 To make sure that the specialist got no unpleasant surprises and that the view was absolutely clear I had to starve for two days.
 And that was not all.
 I also had to drink litres of clean prep that goes through you almost as fast as you can drink it.